rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 ---

 ## :octicons-rocket-24: **4.
 Next Steps**
-With the Diode plugin installed, your NetBox environment is now prepared to receive data from the Diode server, allowing automated ingestion of network information.
+With the Diode plugin installed, your NetBox environment is now prepared to receive data from the Diode server, enabling automated network information ingestion.

 The next step is to configure the Diode Server, which is responsible for processing and forwarding this data to NetBox.